 Zoning Map Amendment

-- The Planning Commission will hold a public hearing to make a decision on the submitted proposal.
+- The Planning Commission will then hold a public hearing for additional public comments and make a recommendation to City Council.

 Public Comments and Questions

 The public comment period closed April 14, 2023.
 For additional information on this project please contact the staff planner.

 Krissy Gilmore, Senior Planner // email@example.com // 801.535.7780